shrivatsahosabettu/mainframeadventures/README.md

 This are just some examples I'm putting together meanwhile I re-learn COBOL.

 I'm by no means an expert on COBOL or mainframes, so use it with caution.
-My experience with COBOL was circa 1997-2006 in OS/390 and AS/400.
+My experience with COBOL was circa 1997-2006 on OS/390 and AS/400.

 More to come... *soon*